qzydustin/qzydustin.github.io/_posts/2022-07-18-tutorial-for-asme.sh-free-certificates-obtain.md

 ---
 layout: post
-title: Free Certificates Obtain Tutorial
+title: Tutorial for ACME.sh Free Certificates Obtain
 date: 2022-07-18 17:12:32-0700
-category: Technology-Tutorial
+category: Technology
 ---

 This article will introduce how to get free certificates.
-The certificates can help you build https website or setup trojan proxy.
-I use the acme.sh tool to get certificates easily.
+The certificates can help you build an HTTPS website or set up a trojan proxy.
+I use the acme.sh tool to get certificates quickly.

 - Install acme.sh and set auto upgrade